nerdschoolbergen/solid/exercise-4/README.md

     }
 ```

-:pencil2: Create a new `BatterySensor` interface.
+:pencil2: Create a new `BatteryDrivenSensor` interface.
 Move the `getBatteryPercentage` method from the `Sensor` interface into this new interface.

-:pencil2: Make the `FireSensor` and `SmokeSensor` classes implement `BatterySensor` as well as `Sensor`.
+:pencil2: Make the `FireSensor` and `SmokeSensor` classes implement `BatteryDrivenSensor` as well as `Sensor`.

 :pencil2: Create a new `MotionSensor` sensor, which inherits from the `Sensor` interface.
 These new security sensors should be polled separately from the hazard sensors.
 This requires a way to distinguish between the two sensor categories.
 Make changes to the `Sensor` interface to accomodate this.